Les vêpres siciliennes: Composition history

-After Verdi's first grand opera for the Paris Opéra—that being his adaptation of I Lombardi in 1847 given under the title of Jérusalem - the composer had wanted to write a completely new grand opera for the company, the appeal being the same as that which influenced all Italian composers of the day: the challenges of a form different from that of their homeland and the ability to appeal to an audience which welcomed novelty.
+After Verdi's first grand opera for the Paris Opéra – his adaptation of I Lombardi in 1847 given under the title of Jérusalem – the composer had wanted to write a completely new grand opera for the company, the appeal being the same as that which influenced all Italian composers of the day: the challenges of a form different from that of their homeland and the ability to appeal to an audience which welcomed novelty.

 Verdi began discussions with the Opéra but negotiations were stalled by the 1848 revolutions and the composer broke them off for a period of time.
 It was not until February 1852 (while Il trovatore was still being prepared) that he returned to Paris and entered into a contract to write an opera, the libretto to be prepared by Scribe, who was given a deadline for a "treatment" to be delivered on 30 June 1853 with rehearsals to begin in mid-1854 and the opera staged in November/December of that year.
 Verdi was guaranteed the choice of suitable artists as well as forty performances in the ten months following the premiere.

 In July 1852, Verdi had written to Scribe outlining his hopes:

-I should like, I need a subject that is grandiose, impassioned and original; a mise-en-scene that is imposing and overwhelming.
+I should like, I need a subject that is grandiose, impassioned and original; a mise-en-scène that is imposing and overwhelming.
 I have consistently in view so many of those magnificent scene to be found in your poems ...
 Indeed, these scenes are miracles!
 But you work them so often that I hope you will work one for me.